 There are a few things you can do to protect yourself from gluten and/or wheat exposure that result from these sustainable, eco-friendly tableware, utensils, and straws:

 Ask Questions: If your food is being served with disposable products that don’t appear to be plastic, ask questions and demand answers.
 It may seem weird to ask, “What is the straw made of?” but it’s a necessary question these days.
+Remember, allergen labeling laws are only in effect for food products, not Food Contact Materials (FCMs).

-Bring Your Own Food: If you’re visiting a festival where these products might be rampant, simply bring your own food.
+Bring Your Own Food: If you’re visiting a festival where these products might be rampant, bring your own food.
 It’s better to be safe than sorry.

 - Contact MedWatch, FDA’s Safety Information and Adverse Event Reporting Program, at 800-332-1088, or file a MedWatch voluntary report at http://www.fda.gov/MedWatch.